mahlahj/BestMovies/README.md

 # Getting Started with Create React App

-This project was created with [Create React App](https://github.com/facebook/create-react-app).\
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).\
 This also means you're, at least, familiarized with React.js.\
 In case you don't, follow the above link and read some of the basic functions to develop a simple React App (you'll need [Node.js](https://nodejs.org/en/) too). :smiley: